ssilverman/QNEthernet/README.md

 The low-level code is based on code by Paul Stoffregen, here:\
 https://github.com/PaulStoffregen/teensy41_ethernet

-All the Teensy stuff is under the MIT license, so I'm making this library under the MIT license as well.
+This library is distributed under the "AGPL-3.0-or-later" license.
+Please contact the author if you wish to inquire about other license options.

 Please see the _lwip-info/_ directory for the info files provided with the lwIP release.

 ## Table of contents